**It** doesn’t really matter to the buyer.

 - Replace big words with simple, smaller, and unambiguous words.

 - Replace adverbs with stronger, better verbs.

 How to use adverbs smartly

 If you are using an adverb, you have got the verb wrong. – Kingsley Amis

-Because adverbs weaken your writing by sucking the energy out of a phrase.
-Adverbs make your writing bleak and powerless which bores the reader.
+Adverbs weaken your writing by sucking the energy out of a phrase.
+Adverbs make your writing bleak and powerless which can bore your reader.